 We tasted the olive oil they produce and they had some the different types of olive oil mixed with lemon, bitter orange and garlic, interesting to taste.

-After the olive tasting we continued into the mountains which looked like we were in Tuscany with the styles of trees and olive trees everywhere.
+After the olive oil tasting, we continued into the mountains which looked like we were in Tuscany with the styles of trees and olive trees everywhere.

 Next, we visited the Monastery of Anafonitria that is dedicated to the Virgin Mary.
 It is the oldest monastery on the island and dates to the 14th century.
 It was where St. Dionysius the Patron Saint of Zakynthos served as an abbot for most his life until he died in 1624.

-We were there on a Monday and most museums and shops are closed.
+We were there on a Monday and most museums and shops were closed.